tajuar-akash-hub/Web_Scraping_using_Selenium/README.md

 ### Documentation for the Streamlit Dashboard Code

-This Python code is for a **Streamlit Dashboard** that allows the user to search for a specific term on Google and display the search result URLs in a table format.
+ **Streamlit Dashboard**  allows the user to search for a specific term on Google and display the search result URLs in a table format.
 The program uses **Selenium** (with **Undetected ChromeDriver**) to automate the Google search, collect links from the search results, and display them using **Streamlit**.
 Here is a step-by-step explanation of how the code works:

 ---